If composers were hackers

 Introduction

-Music is my first true loveComputer games are my zeroeth true love..
+Music is my first true loveComputer games are my zeroth true love..
 The first time I got my hands on an old untuned guitar, I didn’t want to put it down.
 I found a summer job to buy my first instrument and pay for a teacher, and since then, music has been a constant source of joy in my life.
-Picking a degree in computer science at a university over a musical college education was a hard choice for me.
+Picking a degree in computer science over a music college was a tough choice for me.

-Johan Sebastian Bach is the most talented and prolific musician in history.
+Johann Sebastian Bach is arguably the most talented and prolific musician in history.
+He would love the apl programming language:

 If you want to learn more about J.S.
 Bach: